Argentina names YPF board, Repsol keeps one seat

-BUENOS AIRES (Reuters) - Argentina’s government concluded its takeover of the country’s biggest energy company on Monday by naming new directors, although YPF’s former owner - Spain’s Repsol - managed to retain one seat on the board.
+BUENOS AIRES, June 4 (Reuters) - Argentina’s government concluded its takeover of the country’s biggest energy company on Monday by naming new directors, although YPF’s former owner - Spain’s Repsol - managed to retain one seat on the board.

 During the first shareholder meeting since President Cristina Fernandez seized control of YPF in April, 16 of the company’s 17 directors were appointed by the state.
 Repsol managed to nominate the remaining directorship.

-Fernandez won strong domestic support for her expropriation of a 51-percent stake in the company from Repsol (REP.MC), which she accuses of failing to invest to boost production and oil and natural gas, forcing the country to turn to costly imports.
+Fernandez won strong domestic support for her expropriation of a 51-percent stake in the company from Repsol, which she accuses of failing to invest to boost production and oil and natural gas, forcing the country to turn to costly imports.

 Repsol still owns 6 percent of YPF and now holds the voting rights on another 6 percent of the company that had been put up as guarantees from fellow YPF shareholder, Argentina’s Petersen Group.